naiades-jsi/braila-approximate-leakage/README.md

 Json keys above correspond to the following:
 - `"timestamp"`: UNIX timestamp of when the data was captured on the sensor.
 - `"timestamp-processed-at"`: UNIX timestamp of when the message was processed on the server.
+- `"status"`: Status code (HTTP mimic).
+200 if the data was processed correctly, 412 if the data contained missing values (NaN or values equal or lower to 0).
 - `"critical-sensor"`: Name of the sensor on which the leak was detected.
 - `"deviation"`: Deviation from the simulated value.
 - `"method"`: Method used to perform grouping of the nodes.